 Due to the loads after assembly, brackets are often points of high stress and large levels of fatigue.
 Plexus adhesives offer best in class fatigue resistance and the ability to evenly distribute the high stress points, which leads to long term durability.

 Brackets are typically made of plastics, coated metal, aluminum, galvanized steel, or stainless steel.
 Plexus has adhesives that are primer-less to all those materials with an ability to cross bond to other materials such as:

 Metal bonding adhesives can often be dispensed significantly faster than welding or riveting, leading to significant production and cosmetic gains.
 Plexus adhesives distribute stress over a greater surface area as compared to stitch welds, spot welds or rivets.
 Many manufacturers look to Plexus as their metal glue of choice.
-For more information on Plexus adhesives for metal bonding, please visit Metal to Metal Bonding.
+For more information on Plexus adhesives for metal bonding, please visit our Metal to Metal Bonding Page.

 - Only 0.75PSI – 1.75PSI clamp pressure is needed to spread out most Plexus Products

 - For flat sections, bar clamps help provide even pressure

 - Mechanical fasteners can be used as clamps to help move products down line faster